OctoPrint/plugins.octoprint.org/_plugins/curalegacy.md

 ---

-The Cura Plugin allows slicing of STL files uploaded to OctoPrint directly via the legacy version of CuraEngine (**up to and including version 15.04.x**).
+The CuraEngine Legacy Plugin allows slicing of STL files uploaded to OctoPrint directly via the legacy version of CuraEngine (**up to and including version 15.04.x**).
 It was bundled with OctoPrint up until version 1.3.10.

 > 📝 **Note**